Actindo-AG/Documentation/BigCommerce/Integration/01_Particularities.md

 > [INFO] *BigCommerce* processes discounts before taxes.
 To manage this case, the driver splits discounts on each line item, add them, and calculates a net discount value using the line items tax rate.
 Because of that even “discount in percent” discounts will be shown as absolute values on each line item.

-Used discount coupons (name and code) are displayed in Onmi-Channel as custom attributes on each line item.
+Used discount coupons (name and code) are displayed in *Omni-Channel* as custom attributes on each line item.